 Children who argue with or talk back to an abusing parent often face severe punishment, which reinforces the idea that the problems will get worse if the child stands up for their own safety.
 As this pattern repeats, the child grows up to experience a significant loss of self, and they begin to focus on the needs of others rather than taking care of their own.
 Due to learned submission in childhood during fearful situations, children develop a conditioned codependent reaction that continues into adulthood.

 Signs of Codependency

-There are several things which indicate that a person is suffering from codependency:
+Every relationship is different, but there are several common signs that may indicate that a person is suffering from codependency:

-It is difficult to break these unhealthy patterns of codependency without the support of a professional.
-If you are in a pattern of unhealthy relationships and you are ready to break free from the codependency that is holding you back, then it is best to seek help from a non 12 step holistic addiction recovery center.
+It may not be easy to break the unhealthy patterns of codependency without the support of a professional.
+If you are in a pattern of unhealthy relationships and you are ready to break free from the codependency that is holding you back, then it is best to seek help from a non-12 step holistic addiction recovery center.

 Even though many people assume that codependency is very different from other forms of addiction, the truth is that it is still very important to seek professional treatment.
 If you are interested in learning more about how a non-12 step holistic addiction recovery center can help you overcome codependency, then we invite you to contact us for more information or to call (866) 825-6314 to speak to a counselor today.

 He is the Founder, Administrator, Counselor at the Sanctuary at Sedona.
 He has a BA in Political Science and is currently Senior teaching staff at Four Winds Society, an international school of energy medicine.
 His credentials also include being an Ordained Minister; a Certified Shamanic Breathwork® Facilitator; a Founding Member Society for Shamanic Practitioners; a Member of Association for Comprehensive Energy Psychology; a Member of the National Institute for Holistic Addiction Studies. [email protected]

 He is the Founder, Administrator, Counselor at the Sanctuary at Sedona.